Parbelaez/ci_fsd_pp4_the_wc/README.md

 2. Any user with a registered account and access to the story (future feature) can add a comment to the story.
     * The comment can be a normal comment, or a proposal of story continuity (chosen from the *"type"* field).

-3. After the deadline is due, The Author will choose the writing that she/he likes the most and re-publish the original writing + the chosen extension.
+3. After the deadline is due, The Author will choose the writing(s) that she/he likes the most and re-publish the original writing + the chosen extension.
 In the future, this will be a voting system, where the original author will chose up to 3 continuations, and will vote for the one that she/he likes the most.
 Thid vote will have a 10% weight, and the calculation of the wining one will be made based on this 10% + the total number of votes (likes) that each writing has.

-4. The process will be repeated until the writer decides to end the story, or until the story is not voted for 3 times in a row.
+4. (Future implementation) The process will be repeated until the writer decides to end the story, or until the story is not voted for 3 times in a row.

 *NOTE:* on every iteration, the Author will decide if she/he would like to add a new chapter to the story, or if she/he would like to end the story.

+### Important notes for the initial release

+* The deadline is set to 1 week, and it is not configurable by the Author.
+* The Author can only choose as many writings as she/he would like to continue the story.
+* The Author can only choose the writings that were posted before the deadline.
+* The writings are only published by the website admin.
+This prevents Authors posting offensive content.
+* The comments and further writings are published by the original writing Author.
+* The comments and further writings cannot be edited or deleted by the original writing Author.
+This forces the contributing author to post revised and well thought writings.

 ## Project setup